techiescamp/how-to-mlops/README.md

 Following are the key teams involved in MLOPS

-1. Data Engineering
+1. Data Engineers
 2. Data Scientists
+3. Software Engineers
-3. Machine Learning Developers
+4. Machine Learning Architects
-4. DevOps engineers (Infrastructure Team)
+5. DevOps engineers

 ## Role of DevOps in MLOPS